SANCTUARY AURORA? Some city officials balk at 'sanctuary' moniker but say cops won't enforce immigration laws - Aurora Sentinel

 “Lacking a firm proposal, if a majority of council doesn’t want to talk about it, then a majority of council doesn’t want to talk about it,” he said.

-City Council member and public relations policy committee chair Charlie Richardson of Ward IV was first to broach the sanctuary city topic Wednesday, saying he’s disappointed that previous attempts he’s made at holding a formal discussion on Aurora’s status as a sanctuary city have been swatted down.
+City council member and public relations policy committee chairman Charlie Richardson of Ward IV was first to broach the sanctuary city topic Wednesday, saying he’s disappointed that previous attempts he’s made at holding a formal discussion on Aurora’s status as a sanctuary city have been swatted down.

 Richardson said he tried to raise the topic at a recent council workshop, which took place over the course of two days last month, but was “shot down.”